DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 as, those that are repetitive and have little or no dependence on each other, other than the source of the input data, allowing them to be easily split into parallel tasks.
 These tasks are usually those that can be solved through iterations like those we have seen previously.

-In theory, the process speeds up in proportion to the number of cores, but in practice, other factors must be taken into account, such as, the time consumed in transferring data to each process and the time spent gathering the results of the different processes.
+In theory, the process speeds up in proportion to the number of cores used.
+However, in practice, other factors must be considered, such as the time required to distribute data to each process and the time needed to combine the results afterward.

 R was originally designed to operate on a single CPU process because, at the time of its development, CPUs typically had a single core, and parallel computing was neither common nor well-developed.
-As a result, leveraging parallelism in R traditionally required the use of additional packages.
+As a result, using parallel computing in R has traditionally required additional packages.

 ``` r